 The investment performance and the success of any particular investment or investment strategy can never be predicted or guaranteed, and the value of a customer’s investments will fluctuate due to market conditions and other factors.
 Investments are subject to various market, liquidity, currency, economic, political and other risks.
 Past performance of any security or investment strategy is not indicative of future performance.

 Retail customers should consult the offering documents for any security that NBBD recommends, including NB Registered Funds and Private Funds, for a discussion of risks associated with the particular fund.
-If you would like a copy of any Offering Document prior to purchasing shares of an NB Registered Fund or interests in a Private Fund, you may obtain one by contacting your NBBD Broker (or, for NB Registered Funds, by calling 877.628.2583).
+If you would like a copy of any Offering Documents or Private Fund Offering Documents prior to purchasing shares of an NB Registered Fund or interests in a Private Fund, respectively, please contact your NBBD Broker (or, for NB Registered Funds, by calling 877.628.2583).